Our Careers Lead is Mrs Helen Hill:

 While qualifications remain very important, with few exceptions, they are no longer the only consideration.
 We recognise that employability or work-readiness is becoming more and more important when potential employers’ look for people to fill vacancies.

 The Misbourne is keen to ensure that students are equipped with the skills and knowledge to investigate, research and enter their chosen professions.
-We have included a summary of some of the activities we conduct from Year 7 to 13.
+We have s we conduct from Year 7 to 13.

 More detailed information can be obtained by emailing email@example.com

 Each year we review the destination data.
 We are proud of our students and that the school has zero NEETS.
 This enables the school to understand our students’ career paths and shape the careers programme and curriculum going forward.

 If you would like more information about our destination data please contact: firstname.lastname@example.org.

 We are constantly reviewing and improving our careers education and guidance in line with the Gatsby benchmarks.
 The next review of the strategy will be published June 2020.

 Click here to download The Misbourne Careers Programme mapped against Gastby Benchmarks.